Alinxus/appsumo/README.md

 Hi there! 👋

 ShipFree is a free alternative to ShipFast, designed to simplify and optimize your shipping process.
-It’s built using modern web technologies like Next.js, Supabase, Stripe, LemonSqueezy, Drizzle ORM and Mailgun.
+It's built using modern web technologies like Next.js, Supabase, Stripe, LemonSqueezy, Prisma and Mailgun.

 ## Features